joelagnel/joelfernandes.org/_drafts/2026-03-19-kernel-dependency-mess.md

 As Paul McKenney noted in his acknowledgment of the circular dependency issue, this is "*something to fix*" that requires careful consideration of the broader SRCU architecture.

-This BPF/SRCU dependency mess may be a specific bug, but it's also a window into the ongoing evolution of kernel synchronization primitives in an increasingly complex and real-time-aware world.

 ## Reproduction